egres1982/data-engineering-for-aws-immersion-day/README.md

 Data Engineering Immersion Day
 ====================================================

-Welcome to the lab Instruction!
+Welcome to the lab manual!

 ### Requirements:

-Instructor Led :
+Instructor-led:
-* AWS account - if you don't have one, please ask your instructor for the login detail.
+* AWS account - if you don't have one, please ask your instructor for login details
-* Source RDS (Postgres) details - Your instructor should provide the database information.
+* Source RDS (PostgreSQL) - instructor will provide DB's details

-Self-paced :
+Self-paced:
-If you want to run pre-requisite steps by yourself:
+If you want to run prereq steps by yourself:
-* AWS account - if you don't have one, Sign-up for [free AWS account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) .
-All services in this lab are not covered under free tier, so it may incur some minor cost.
+* AWS account - if you don't have one, sign-up for [free AWS account](https://aws.amazon.com/free/) .
+All services in this lab are not covered under free tier, so you may incur minor costs
-* Follow the instruction in [PreLab-instructor](/PreLab/0.0-PreLab-DMS_instructor_Setup.pdf) to set up a RDS source database yourself.
-It deploys:
+* Follow the instruction in [PreLab-instructor](/PreLab/0.0-PreLab-DMS_instructor_Setup.pdf) to set up an RDS source DB yourself.
+The DB deploys:
  <pre>
-    - A source RDS database environment along with required networking and IAM roles.
+    - A source RDS DB environment along with required networking and IAM roles
-    - Populate the source database with event ticket sales data
+    - Populate the source DB with event ticket sales data
  </pre>

-Click the **Deploy to AWS** icons below to stand up the RDS database infrastructure.
+Click the **Deploy to AWS** icons below to stand up the RDS DB infrastructure.

 | Region | Launch Template |
 | ------------ | ------------- |